LibrePhotos/librephotos/README.md

   - Automatically generate "event" albums with nice titles, like "Thursday in Berlin"
   - See photos on the map
   - Long loading times with very large photo library (in the order of thousands of photos).
+    - On the backend, I'm looking into setting up caching to speed things up.

 #### - Upcoming